ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 2. People beside you (e.g. employees on same "level") care about technical expertise and knowledge.
 3. Consumers (e.g. parents, students, etc.) care about quality goods and services for their time/money.

+Goals can greatly differ amongst peers as well.
+For example, with two people in the same role, someone may seek technical excellence/perfection while another wants to ship things out and get results fast.

 Teachers and instructors, or any particular person/group, are not exempt from *also* being the problem.
 Every person can cause issues, but rarely does every person cause issues simultaneously.

 ## **Long Answer**